How to Export `DataTable` to CSV in C#

 To add the file to the project after downloading, adhere to the steps listed below.

-DataTables can be easily and quickly created to CSV files using IronXL.
-It helps write data into a new CSV file.
+DataTables can be easily and quickly exported to CSV files using IronXL.
+It helps write data to new CSV files with support for custom delimiters and encoding options.

 First, as shown in the code image below, the IronXL namespace should be included to use the IronXL classes and methods.

 Excel files can be created using IronXL, which then transforms them into WorkBook objects.
-Then conduct a variety of operations on them after turning them into objects.
+Then perform various operations on these objects.
 The sample code below will build an Excel file by converting a DataTable into an Excel worksheet.

 using IronXL;